DomiKamu/OhmerPrems/doc/FroeZe-Specs.md

 - Track naming follows _Roland_-style (for most of their vintage drum machines): **BD** for bass drum/kick, **SD** for snare drum, **CH** for closed hats...
 Obviously, except while audio engine is enabled, instrument track usage is free (it's not mandatory to follow the instrument naming scheme for your project).

 - 64 steps (max.) per track.
-LAST STEP (common to all tracks) is manually adjustable via dedicated encoder, and can be shifted (offset - / +) in real time via CV input jack, from minimum 1-step upto 64.
+LAST STEP (by default, common to all tracks) is manually adjustable via dedicated encoder, and can be shifted (offset - / +) in real time via CV input jack, from minimum 1-step upto 64.
+Every instrument track(s) may have a different LAST STEP, by setting these tracks as SOLO first (indepent Last Step settings are kept, even if tracks are unSOLO).

 - Main display as "touchscreen"-like, mainly for note events editing (silences, notes, AC'd notes, or 8-preset defined ratchets), into 16x64 grid.